Phosphenes: Your Own Personal Aurora Borealis

 What could be causing this strange display of lights in my eyes?

-Naturally, my eyes shot open and I was no longer partially, but completely, awake.
+Naturally, my eyes shot open, and I was no longer partially but completely awake.
 There were no lights in my room that might have instigated such a phenomenon.
-It was after three in the morning, and I live in the woods, away from traffic, buildings, or other external light sources.
-In fact, it was so dark that I’m pretty sure it was a New Moon.
+It was after 3 in the morning, and I live in the woods, away from traffic, buildings, or other external light sources.
+In fact, it was so dark that I'm pretty sure it was a new moon.

 I closed my eyes again, and there they were, again!
 Strange green ghosts flitting across the screen of my eyelids.

 Since then, I've experienced lights that were yellow or pink or lavender, or the lights came as quick darting flashes or temporary dots instead of swirls or vapors.